Schlumberger: History

+In 2009, Schlumberger acquired Techsia SA, a software company based in Montpellier, France with a product widely used in the oil industry called Techlog.

 In 2010, the acquisition of Smith International in an all-stock deal valued at $11.3 billion was announced.
 The sale price is 45.84-a-share price was 37.5 percent higher than Smith closing price on 18 February 2010.
-The deal is the biggest acquisition in Schlumberger history.
+The deal was the biggest acquisition in Schlumberger history until their acquisition of Cameron International.
 The merger was completed on August 27, 2010.
 Also announced in 2010 were Schlumberger plans to acquire Geoservices, a French-based company specializing in energy services, in a deal valued at $1.1 billion, including debt.

 In 2014, Schlumberger announced the purchase of the remaining shares of SES Holdings Limited ("Saxon"), a Calgary-based provider of international land drilling services, from First Reserve and certain members of Saxon management.
 The transaction is subject to customary closing conditions, including the receipt of regulatory approvals.
 Schlumberger had a minority share in Saxon previously.

 In 2015, Schlumberger was indicted by the US Department of Justice for sanction violations of conducting business in Iran and Sudan; the company was fined $233 million, amounting to the largest fine for sanctions to date.

 In 2015, due to a downturn in the global oil and gas industry, Schlumberger announced 21,000 layoffs accounting for 15% of the company's total workforce.

 In 2015, Schlumberger agreed to acquire oilfield equipment manufacturer Cameron International for $14.8 billion.

 In 2018, Schlumberger announced that WesternGeco would be exiting the seismic data acquisition business, both onshore and offshore, while retaining its multiclient data processing and interpretation segments.
 This decision followed the bankruptcy filings of several competitors in the seismic services sector.

 In 2020, Schlumberger cut more than 21,000 jobs during the global COVID-19 pandemic.